This page explains the design approach of Permify’s ABAC support as well as demonstrates how to create and use attribute based permissions in Permify.

 Run validation command

 Our team is happy to help you get started with Permify.
-If you’d like to learn more about using Permify in your app or have any questions about this example, schedule a call with one of our Permify engineers.
+If you’d like to learn more about using Permify in your app or have any questions about this example, schedule a consultation call with one of our account executivess.
 Alternatively you can join our discord community to discuss.